scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

   as it breaks binary compatibility, prevents the use of newer dependencies, and breaks incremental compilation.
 - The typical way to enable the optimizer is with the compiler arguments `-opt -opt-inline:**,!java.**`, which enables local optimizations and allows inlining of anything not in the JDK itself.
+  - When compiling an application with such global inlining, ensure that the run-time classpath is **exactly the same** as the compile-time classpath.
+  - Alternatively, use `-opt:inline:my.package.**` to only inline from packages within your library, or within libraries you control.
 - The optimizer's main focus is to _inline_ functions and methods that are considered worth inlining, in particular higher-order functions.
   You can tell the inliner to always inline a specific method with the `@inline` annotation and to never do so with the `@noinline` annotation, but you should normally not need these annotations.